'Scum of the earth': Drug victims face Purdue Pharma owners

 Theresa's and David's expressions remained largely neutral as people spoke on video about the pain of losing children after years of trying to get them adequate treatment, about their own journeys through addiction, and about caring for babies born into withdrawal and screaming in pain.

 Under court rules, the Sacklers were not allowed to respond to the victims, who were selected by lawyers for creditors in the case.
-Some victims addressed the Sacklers from a law office in New York; others were at their homes around the country.
+Some victims spoke from a law office in New York; others were at their homes or offices around the country.

 Janette Adams told of her late husband, Dr. Thomas Adams, who was a physician and church deacon in Mississippi and a missionary in Africa and Haiti.
 He became addicted to opioids after pharmaceutical representatives pitched them, she said.
 After a terrible decline, he died in 2015.